msantos/procket/README.md

 procket is an Erlang library for socket creation and manipulation.

-procket uses a setuid helper so actions like binding low ports and requesting some sockets types can be done while Erlang is running as an unprivileged user.
+procket can use a setuid helper so actions like binding low ports and requesting some sockets types can be done while Erlang is running as an unprivileged user.